How to fix a frozen condensate pipe

 How do you tell if the condensate is frozen?

 If you find that you’re without heating and hot water during winter, a frozen condensate may be the cause.
 If this is the case, you may hear the boiler making gurgling noises or you may find that the boiler is displaying a fault code which indicates the condensate is blocked.
-In both cases, it’s likely that the boiler will shut down- don’t worry though, the boiler does this to protect itself.

 3. When you think that the blockage has been defrosted, try resetting your boiler by following the manufacturer’s instructions to see if the boiler starts and there are no error codes displayed.